UniAlternative/activation-script/README.md

 yyyy-base = type=http-request,pattern=^https://v3.yyyy.com/3.2/license,requires-body=1,max-size=0,debug=1,script-path=activator.js
 ```

-## Supported Activation Services

-The Activation Script currently supports the following activation services:

-- LemonSqueezy
-- Paddle

-## Supported Activation Applications

-The Activation Script currently supports the following applications:

-- ~~Craft~~ (invalid now.)
-- Elpass (You should use it with [QiuChenlyOpenSource/InjectLib/](https://github.com/QiuChenlyOpenSource/InjectLib))

 ## License

 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for details.